 You can find a ferry schedule on the Kerala government’s State Water Transport Department (SWTD) website.
 Basically, boats go to and from the ferry jetties in Alleppey until about 21:30.

 There are several locations serviced by regular ferries all day: Nedumudy, Kottayam, and Krishnapuram.
 These are your best bets.
 You can be assured there will be a boat back to Alleppey as long as you don’t leave too late in the day.

 I took the route to Kottayam, which goes over the lake and ends halfway up a waterway to the town next to a school.
 The ride took 2 hours in one direction, and a ticket was 33 Rs. ($0.50) per person round-trip.
-The ending point was definitely middle of nowhere status, so if you want to get to Kottayam town, you’ll need to hire an auto from the jetty when you arrive.
+The ending point was definitely middle of nowhere status; if you want to get to Kottayam town, you’ll need to hire an auto from the jetty when you arrive.

 The route to Nedumudy goes through more winding waterways, which should be more scenic.
 It’s a bit closer to Alleppey than Kottayam, so it’s a shorter route, but potentially more lush and scenic.

 Krishnapuram is a long ways away from Alleppey—about 8 hours.
-We recommend bringing your bags with you and staying there if you take this route.
+I recommend bringing your bags with you and staying there if you take this route.

 Where (and how) to catch the ferry from Alleppey

 To find the Alleppey (Alappuzha) boat jetties, check out the map above, or just hang around on one of the small boat jetties on the main canal through Alleppey.
-The ferries will stop at any jetty, as long as you wave them down.
+The ferries stop at any jetty so long as you wave them down.
 Make sure to ask where the ferry is going before getting on.
 Locals will be happy to point you onto the right boat.

 The same goes for getting off the ferry.
 Jump off wherever you’d like (even into the water, if you so choose), all you need to do is point to where you want to get off.